“Can you remember who you were before the world told you who you should be?”

 According to social psychologist Gustave Le Bon: “The Crowd is always intellectually inferior to the isolated individual.”
 We are constantly pressured from the crowd in the form of expectations which are just constructs of the mind.
 The question is, does bowing down and imitating others always result in happiness?
-I would argue not, in fact, I’d go as far as to say that conforming to the expectations of society prevents you from living your real life.
+I would argue not, in fact, I’d go as far as to say that conforming to society’s expectations prevents you from living your real life.

 Societal vs social expectations